Our COVID-19 donation fund

-The remaining USD15 million has been committed to local and regional projects, identified by local employees who know their communities best.
+The remaining money has been committed to local and regional projects, identified by local employees who know their communities best.
 The following list summarises some of the ways in which the money is being distributed.

 In Asia, we are providing: